17 Best Pellet Guns of 2023: (Single Pump to Full Auto Air Rifles)

 My Review: I always thought the name “Marauder” was a cool one so when I saw this air rifle for under $400, I definitely wanted to give it a chance to impress me.
 Impressing me was just the beginning, however.
 The PCP configuration was interesting and I quickly found out that loading a PCP airgun can be a little bit of a workout!
 However, the payoff is more than worth it with being able to fire up to 10 pellets!

 The rifle itself is incredibly accurate and has a fantastic feel to it.
-It’s a bit heavy but its also balanced well so that weight is hardly an issue.
+It’s a bit heavy but it is also balanced well so that weight is hardly an issue.
 This particular pellet rifle feels incredibly durable and just has that heavy-duty feel to it.
 To boot, you also get an incredibly powerful pellet gun that is very accurate.
 This pellet gun is more than capable of bringing down small game and varmints are absolutely no match for this bad boy.
 I wouldn’t recommend it for kids, but I would highly recommend it if hunting with air rifles is your main goal.
 Personally, I think this is the best pellet gun for the money right now.
 I feel comfortable recommending this air rifle to anyone.
 Just know this is a PCP air rifle, so it will require either a manual pump or a fill station to fill.

 Hey, this one doesn’t come with an awful add-on air rifle scope, Oorah!